WHAT IS THE PURPOSE/GOAL OF THE GRADUATE INTERNATIONAL GATEWAY PROGRAM?

 HOW AND WHEN WILL I REGISTER FOR COURSES?

-Once your enrollment agreement and deposit are received, the IGP program manager, who will serve as your academic advisor, will contact you to complete your course registration.
+Once your enrollment agreement and deposit are received, the IGP director, who will serve as your academic advisor, will contact you to complete your course registration.

 IS AU HOUSING OFFERED TO GRADUATE INTERNATIONAL GATEWAY PROGRAM STUDENTS?

 Yes, it is.
-Students can obtain AU housing during their IGP semester.
-See below:
+Students can obtain AU housing during their summer IGP semester.
+However, students are only offered housing during the summer and must make other arrangements for the fall semester.

 WHAT PROGRAMS AND SERVICES CAN I EXPECT AS A STUDENT IN THE INTERNATIONAL GATEWAY PROGRAM?

-In addition, students will be provided an orientation program during the week, prior to the start of classes to ensure that they are familiar with the services and programs at American University.
+In addition, students are provided an orientation program during the week, prior to the start of classes to ensure that they are familiar with the services and programs at American University.

 WHO SHOULD I CONTACT IF I HAVE QUESTIONS REGARDING THE PROGRAM?